ibexa/documentation-developer/docs/multisite/languages/languages.md

 ### More complex translation setup

-There are some cases where your SiteAccesses share settings (repository, content settings, etc.), but you don't want all of them to share the same `translation_siteaccesses` setting.
+There are some cases where your SiteAccesses share settings (for example, repository or content settings), but you don't want all of them to share the same `translation_siteaccesses` setting.
 This can be for example the case when you use separate SiteAccesses for mobile versions of a website.

 The solution is defining new groups: